-The following summary highlights some of the information contained in or incorporated by reference into this prospectus supplement and the accompanying prospectus.
+The following summary highlights some of the information included in this prospectus supplement and the accompanying prospectus.
 It is not complete and may not contain all the information that you may want to consider.
-You should read the entire prospectus supplement and the accompanying prospectus carefully, including the sections entitled "Risk Factors" in this prospectus supplement, the accompanying prospectus and any document incorporated by reference into this prospectus supplement or the accompanying prospectus.
-Except where the context suggests otherwise, the terms "we," "us," "our," the "Company" and "Gladstone Capital" refer to Gladstone Capital Corporation; "Adviser" refers to Gladstone Management Corporation; and "Administrator" refers to Gladstone Administration, LLC.
+You should review the more detailed information contained elsewhere in this prospectus supplement and in the accompanying prospectus prior to making an investment in our Notes, and especially the information set forth under the heading "Risk Factors" in this prospectus supplement and the accompanying prospectus.

+In this prospectus supplement and the accompanying prospectus, except where the context suggests otherwise, the "Company," "Gladstone Capital," "we," us" or "our" refer to Gladstone Capital Corporation; "Adviser" refers to Gladstone Management Corporation and "Administrator" refers to Gladstone Administration, LLC; and "Gladstone Companies" refers to our Adviser, the Administrator and its affiliated companies.